yashsrivastava228/Product-Store/README.md

 <h1 align="center">PRODUCT STORE</h1>
 The Product Store is a full-featured web application built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 This project allows users to manage products seamlessly with an intuitive interface and robust functionality.
+Users can easily create, edit, and delete products with a few simple steps.
+The application also includes a dark mode feature, offering a comfortable viewing experience in different lighting conditions.

 ## Overview